q-sys-community/q-sys-plugin-lightware-mmx-matrix/README.md

-# q-sys-plugin-lightware-matrix
+# Q-SYS Plugin: Lightware Matrix

-QSC Q-Sys plugin for Lightware brand Matrix devices
+QSC Q-Sys plugin for [Lightware](https://lightware.com/) Matrix devices.

+Developed against the MMX-4x2 Hdmi using LW3 protocol, so can be built on.